 Does a VPN protect you from hackers?

-How to protect yourself from hackers with a VPN in 5 steps:
+How to protect yourself from hackers with a VPN in 5 steps

-- Launch your new VPN.
+- Launch your new VPN and connect to a server

-- Activate features like an ad blocker and a kill switch.
+- Activate features like an ad blocker and a kill switch

 Most common hacks that VPNs can prevent

 So, does a VPN protect you from hackers?
-With its power of encryption and a growing number of security features, VPNs can prevent an increasing number of common cyber attacks.
+With its power of encryption and a growing number of security features, VPNs can prevent an increasing number of common cyberattacks.
 Let’s take a look at some of the main hacks that VPNs can prevent.

 DDoS attacks

 Distributed Denial of Service (DDoS) attacks can bring down web pages with an overwhelming amount of fake bot traffic.
-Hackers create botnets by infecting an extensive number of computers.
+Cybercriminals create botnets by infecting an extensive number of computers.
 Then, they’ll use this network to bombard the target with bot traffic.

 Since a VPN will hide your real IP address, it comes in handy for preventing any involvement in DDoS.
 Without access to your real network location, a DDoS attack can’t accurately target you.